Cunard Building (New York City): Cunard Line use

-Later tenants
+Late 20th century

 The building was sold again in 1971, this time to the Cementation Company of America, a subsidiary of Trafalgar House Investment Group.
 Initially, the owners had difficulty finding tenants for the Great Hall due to its vast size.
 The United States Postal Service leased the Great Hall in 1974, intending to relocate its post office from the nearby Alexander Hamilton U.S. Custom House two years later.
 By 1977, the USPS had moved into the Great Hall, and Standard & Poor's had signed a 20-year lease for space at the Cunard Building.
 The building was sold to Zev W. Wolfson for $15 million by 1979.
 The City College of New York's Center For Worker Education was established on the seventh floor of the Cunard Building in 1981.

 In 1995, the exterior and the first floor interior of the Cunard Building, along with several other buildings on Bowling Green, were formally designated as New York City landmarks.
 In 2007, the building was designated as a contributing property to the Wall Street Historic District, a National Register of Historic Places district.
+S&P vacated its spaces at the Cunard Building, as well as at 26 Broadway directly to the east, in 1997 when the company started leasing space at nearby 55 Water Street.